 The District made important strides to remove red tape and increase payments to its mental health providers, which helped create a more attractive business environment for these providers.
-The Department of Behavioral Health (DBH) primarily provides community-based services through its Mental Health Rehabilitation Services (MHRS) program, a system of private, community-based care.
-On December 30, 2013, MHRS rates were raised an average of 15% as the result of a comprehensive rate setting review during which DBH worked closely with providers.
+The Department of Behavioral Health (DBH) primarily provides community-based services through its Mental Health Rehabilitation Services (MHRS) program, a system of private, community-based care.3 On December 30, 2013, MHRS rates were raised an average of 15% as the result of a comprehensive rate setting review during which DBH worked closely with providers.4

 Without high-quality, well-trained clinicians, children can't receive the excellent care they need.
 DBH worked with the Department of Health Care Finance (DHCF) to draft new contracts for managed care organizations (MCOs), which require the MCOs to acknowledge DBH as the "Credentials Verification Organization" for mental health providers already certified by DBH.
-This means if the provider is already part of the DBH system they can the District's progress during the past year in each of the seven sections set forth in Children's Law Center's 2012 mental health plan and assigns a grade to each one on a scale of zero to ten.
+This means if the provider is already part of the DBH system they can automatically be part of the MCO's network without being subject to additional credentialing requirements.5 Mental health providers have reported to Children's Law Center that they are having an easier time credentialing with the new MCOs as a result of the new process.